parrt/cs601/README.md

 Students can use any Java development environment they want, but I will be testing projects under OS X (or Linux) so make sure that your projects work on a UNIX box.
 The community addition of Intellij is the best Java development environment in my opinion.
 Projects will be submitted through github.com.

+For help with git, I suggest you download [sourcetree](http://www.sourcetreeapp.com/).
+Intellij knows how to deal with git directly as well.
+You might also find the [Google Chrome extension Github Tree](https://chrome.google.com/webstore/detail/github-tree/ljoidanknjnfhcefkjbhjpmpccgmnobo) useful.

-ABOUT ME.
+### ABOUT ME

 My name is Terence Parr and I’m a professor in the computer science department.
 Please call me Terence (the use of “Terry” is a capital offense).
 For more information on me, see http://parrt.cs.usfca.edu.

 ### TARDINESS